 Bahuaja-Sonene National Park shares borders with Tambopata National Reserve in the north and Madidi National Park in Bolivia to the east.
 Originally, as an earlier form of protection, the area that includes Bahuaja Sonene National Park and the present-day Tambopata National Reserve was known as the "Tambopata-Candamo Reserved Zone."

-Pampas del Heath National Sanctuary, a tropical savanna nested in lowland Amazon rain forest, is shared by Peru and Bolivia and lies to the northeast of the two parks.
+Pampas del Heath National Sanctuary, a tropical savanna nested in the lowland Amazon Rainforest, is shared by Peru and Bolivia and lies to the northeast of the two parks.
 These are part of a chain of protected areas in southern Peru and south-central Bolivia, constituting the largest multinational tropical protected area in the world.

 The area of Bahuaja-Sonene is the ancestral land of the Ese'eja indigenous group.
 Living in small communities, they cultivated manioc (yuca), foraged for wild fruits and plants in the forest and hunted for wild animals such as tapirs, deer and game birds.
 Their descendants still reside here.

-Avafauna found inside the park include: the white-tailed goldenthroat, the Neotropic cormorant, the blue-and-yellow macaw, the harpy eagle, the white-throated toucan, the horned curassow, the great egret, the scarlet macaw, the bat falcon, the jabiru, the swallow-tailed hummingbird, etc.
+Avifauna found inside the park include the white-tailed golden throat, the Neotropic cormorant, the blue-and-yellow macaw, the harpy eagle, the white-throated toucan, the horned curassow, the great egret, the scarlet macaw, the bat falcon, the jabiru, the swallow-tailed hummingbird, etc.

-Fauna found in the park include: the giant otter, the Giant anteater (Myrmecophaga tridactyla), the South American tapir, the marsh deer, the jaguar, the maned wolf, the puma, the bush dog, etc.
+The fauna found in the park includes the giant otter, the Giant anteater (Myrmecophaga tridactyla), the South American tapir, the marsh deer, the jaguar, the maned wolf, the puma, the bush dog, etc.